Best Things To Do in Newfoundland

-From May 15th to May 27th, 2017, we travelled across Newfoundland as part of our 150-day Canada road trip.
+Easily one of our favourite provinces to explore, Newfoundland is an incredible place to add to your Canadian bucket list.
+We’ve visited Newfoundland many times and from May 15th to May 27th, 2017, Newfoundland became the first part of our 150-day Canada road trip travel series.
 We experienced icebergs, kitchen parties, history, and gorgeous landscapes.
-We also experienced a mix of sun, extreme wind, rain, fog, and cloudy weather.
+We also experienced a mix of sun, wind, rain, fog, and cloudy weather.
 This is all part of visiting Canada’s most Easterly province during the month of May.
 However, this is when icebergs begin to make their way down the Atlantic and one of the few places in the world where you can see them in all their glory.

-One of the oldest settlements in all of North America, St. John’s is Newfoundland’s capital city.
-Here you’ll find Canada’s oldest street, lots of live music venues, an array of delicious restaurants, important historical sites, and a very busy harbour.
+Not only is St. John’s the oldest English-founded city in North America, but It’s also the capital of Newfoundland.
+Here you’ll find Canada’s oldest street, lots of live music venues, an array of delicious restaurants, beautiful historical sites, and a very busy harbour.
 It’s a beautiful city and will most likely be the city you’ll fly into when visiting from abroad.
-There are so many things to do in St. John’s and although we certainly didn’t do it all, here is what we did do during our four days in the windiest, cloudiness, and foggiest city in Canada.
+There are so many things to do in St. John’s and although you may not get a chance to do them all, here’s a variety of things to choose from during your time in the windiest, cloudiness, and foggiest city in Canada.

 Iceberg Quest Ocean Tours

-Located right in St. John’s harbour, this is a great tour for those wanting to experience the thrill of leaving the famous harbour, visiting Cape Spear, and viewing icebergs and/or whales, depending on the season.
+Located right in St. John’s harbour, this is a great tour for those wanting to experience the thrill of leaving the famous harbour, visiting Cape Spear (Canada’s most Easterly point), and viewing icebergs and/or whales, depending on the season.
 They also operate iceberg tours in Twillingate, which is the iceberg capital of the world.
 After seeing the harbour from shore and from the top of Signal Hill, it was really cool to experience St. John’s harbour from a boat.
-They also got us really close to the icebergs!
+They also got us really close to some icebergs!

 Learn more at www.icebergquest.com.